Welcome to the Year 5 page!

 Children will both listen and respond to, and perform a variety of music, making use of our new ‘Charanga’ music scheme.
-Jazz music will be a particular focus, as will the life and work of Benjamin Britten.
+Each class chooses the unit of learning they will follow during the half term.

 Reading diaries/review books collected and checked.

 Homework sent home (this includes English, Maths online and, occasionally, topic work).